jaystack/functionly-doc/email.md

 ## Solution: [functionly](https://www.npmjs.com/package/functionly)

-For a while we are working on the solution, after we recognised the limitation dangers.
-[Functionly](https://www.npmjs.com/package/functionly) is more flexible.
+For a while we are working on the solution, after we recognised the coming up limitations.
+[Functionly](https://www.npmjs.com/package/functionly) brings the functional approach even to nodejs hosted and serverless conventional microservices, and it solves the limitations above.
 You can read more [here](https://github.com/jaystack/functionly-doc/blob/master/wut.md).